Defining the parser: reporting errors

 }

-To get the set of diagnostics produced by parse_errors, or any other memoized function, we invoke the associated accumulated function:
+To get the diagnostics produced by parse_statements, or any other tracked function, we invoke the associated accumulated function:

 #![allow(unused)]